-Doctoral students who have spent more than three years in the doctoral program may be allowed to keep student status for a maximum period of two years only if they have met all the following requirements:
+Doctoral students who have spent more than three years in the doctoral program or long-term students who have spent its designated period may be allowed to keep student status for a maximum period of two years only if they have met all the following requirements:

-- (1) Have obtained all the required credits for degree completion, except for credits from S601 "Advanced Science and Technology Dissertation". - (2) Have submitted the outline of doctoral dissertation with the necessary research guidance from supervisor by the designated date. - (3) Have been judged by the dean that the students will be able to apply for a degree conferment within two years.
+- (1) Have obtained all the required credits for degree completion, except for credits from Required courses A. - (2) Have submitted the outline of doctoral dissertation with the necessary research guidance from the supervisor by the designated date. - (3) Have been judged by the dean that the students will be able to apply for a degree conferment within two years.

 Supplemental student status can start only on April 1, July 1, October 1 or January 1.
 It cannot start subsequently right after leave of absence.
-Those who wish to apply for this status must request a form at Kyoumu, consult the supervisor to be given a comment on the form, and submit it to Kyoumu by the end of the month two months prior to the month in which the status begins.
-This status restricts you to conduct any academic work on campus, thus JAIST does not sponsor you to apply/extend/renew your student visa for the period.
+If you wish to get this supplemental status, you must contact Kyoumu to confirm the procedure, consult the supervisor to be given a comment on the form, and apply to Kyoumu by the end of the month two months prior to the month in which the status begins.
+This status restricts you to conduct any academic work on campus, thus JAIST does not help you to apply for student visa and extension of the valid period of residence card for the period of this supplemental status.